nnsier/Mercury/README.md

 # Mercury
 An app to track your jogs.
-This project uses React Native, Redux, SQLite3 and an SVG-Charting library to document jogging.
+This project uses React Native, Redux, and SQLite3.

 ## CURRENT MVP